 Inactivity Fee: Plus 500 charges traders a $10 inactivity fee if they don’t use the platform for a period of three months.
 This Plus500 fee only applies to real money accounts and only if the trader has sufficient funds in the account.
 Traders simply need to log in to their accounts periodically to avoid these fees.

 Guaranteed Stop Order: Traders who want to guarantee that their position closes at a specified price may pay wider Plus500 spreads to execute these trades.

 Traders pay the spreads on trades.
 The spreads are shown as a percentage of the underlying instrument’s price and vary according to liquidity, volatility and other factors.
-The following are recent Plus500 spreads for indices, forex, commodities, cryptocurrencies, shares and ETFs.
+The following are recent Plus500 spreads for indices, forex, commodities, cryptocurrencies, shares and ETFs but it’s important to note that these are variable.
 Options strikes available for trading vary with the price of the underlying asset and time, so traders should consult the Plus500 website for those spreads.

 Plus500 serves 50 countries worldwide.
 The process of opening an account is largely the same in each jurisdiction.
 Before you can trade with Plus500 for the first time, you need to pass an identity and residential address verification as well as verifying the source of the funds.
 Don’t worry, the process is quite simple and we’ve found Plus500 to verify files quickly so there isn’t typically a long delay between signing up and being able to trade.

 To pass their identity verification, you will need a Government issued form of identification e.g. a passport which contains the following: